Jade Esteban Estrada: Lectures and symposiums

 In 2001, Estrada delivered the keynote address at the OutFront Minnesota State Conference in Brainerd, Minnesota.
 In 2005, he presented From Latin Pop Performer to Gay Icon at Princeton University.
 In 2010, he presented Assimilation and the 21st Century Latino at Colorado State University.
 The following year, he presented The Politics of Being Gay and Latino in America at Blue Mountain Community College in Pendleton, Oregon.

 In 2012, he was a panelist for How the Media Shapes, Influences or Explains Latino Identity at the 9th Annual Center for Mexican American Studies and Research Conference at Our Lady of the Lake University in San Antonio.

 In 2015, the San Antonio Public Library invited Estrada to take part in a panel entitled Come OUT, which Don Mathis of the Rivard Report described as "a discussion with local LGBTQ artists who have contributed to the diversity of the arts and humanities."

 Estrada presented his lecture, The Art of Storytelling, at the Metropolitan Community Church General Conference XXVI in Victoria, British Columbia, Canada in 2016.

 Personal life

-Estrada is the cousin of golden age ranchera singer Janet Cortez (also known as "La Perla Tapatia") of the musical group Las Tesoros de San Antonio.

-In 2008, Estrada began dating Star Search winner Ryan Bonn, however, the couple ended their relationship a year later.

-In 2015, Estrada wrote about being estranged from his father ever since coming out.
+In 2015, Estrada wrote about being estranged from his father since coming out.